Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.0 Steady posture support, especially on my back
+Support 4.0 Steady posture support on the back

 Cooling 4.1 Breathable feel with limited heat cling